-The first limitation was solved with the introduction of higher order QSS methods like the second order accurate QSS2 [24], where the quantized state follows piecewise linear trajectories, and the third order accurates QSS3 [26], where the quantized state follows piecewise parabolic trajectories.
+The first limitation was solved with the introduction of higher order QSS methods like the second order accurate QSS2 [24], where the quantized state follow piecewise linear trajectories, and the third order accurate QSS3 [25], where the quantized state follow piecewise parabolic trajectories.

-Regarding stiff systems, a family of Linearly Implicit QSS (LIQSS) methods of order 1 to 3 was proposed in [33].
+Regarding stiff systems, a family of Linearly Implicit QSS (LIQSS) methods of order 1 to 3 was proposed in [9].
 LIQSS methods are explicit algorithms that can efficiently integrate stiff systems provided that they have certain structure.

-All QSS and LIQSS methods share the representation of Eq.
-(2).
-They only differ in the way that q_i is computed from x_i .
+All QSS and LIQSS methods share the representation of Eq.(2).
+They only differ in the way that $q_i$ is computed from $x_i$ .
 Thus, their simulation algorithms are very similar to that of Algorithm 1.

 2.2.
-The stand-alone QSS solver
+The Stand-Alone QSS Solver

 As mentioned above, QSS methods replace time discretization of classic integration algorithms by the quantization of the state variables leading to a discrete event approximation of the original model.
-As a consequence, most QSS implementations are based on DEVS (Discrete EVent System Specification) [5].
+As a consequence, most QSS implementations are based on DEVS (Discrete EVent System Specification) [21].
 Although these implementation are simple, the overhead imposed by the synchronization and event transmission mechanism of the DEVS simulation engine makes them inefficient.
-The stand-alone QSS solver presented in [11] implements the entire family of QSS methods in an efficient way without using a DEVS simulation engine improving simulation times in more than one order of magnitude.
+The stand-alone QSS solver presented in [22] implements the entire family of QSS methods in an efficient way without using a DEVS simulation engine improving simulation times in more than one order of magnitude.